pascomnet/documentation/mobydick/content_en/10integration/04exchange.md

 ### Public Address Books

 pascom phone systems connect to the Exchange Server via a pascom Exchange User specially created for this purpose.
-The Connector recursively searches through all public folders for address books which it then automatically synchronises with the pascom PBX company phone book.
+The Connector recursively searches through all public folders for address books, which it then automatically synchronises with the pascom PBX company phone book.

 Should you wish to not sync specific address books, simply revoke the pascom Exchange user's read permissions for these address books.

 ### Shared Address Books

-Similar to public address books, the pascom Exchange Connector can also synchronise all phone books which an Exchange user has shared with the pascom Exchange User.
+Similar to public address books, the pascom Exchange Connector can also synchronise all phone books, which an Exchange user has shared with the pascom Exchange User.

 ### Personal Address Books